tsabunkar/data-structures_algorithms/data-structures/readme.md

 - Heaps are another category of Trees
 - All the rules that applies to Trees in general are applied to Heaps, but there are additional rules in heaps
 - Heaps are further classified into : Heap, Binary Heap, Fibonacci heap, min heap, max heap, etc
+- A heap is alway filled out from left to right

 ---